ramijames/ramijames/README.md

 The core technologies that I use to create my works are:

 - Front-end: Vue or Nuxt
-- Auth: Firebase or Okta
+- Auth: Firebase or Okta, or preferably Ruby on Rails
-- Backend: Express
+- Backend: Express, or preferably Ruby on Rails
 - Database: Postgres or CouchDB
 - Deployment: Netlify or Digital Ocean